oetiker/sourcey-buildpack/README.md

 ### `buildPerl <version>`

 This is how it all got started.
 How to write a decent web application without Perl.
-Since most cloudfoundry setups are on Ubuntu lucid (10.04) still, perl is also at 5.10.1.
-Which is about 10 years out of date.
+Since most cloudfoundry setups are on Ubuntu lucid (10.04) still, perl is also at 5.10.1 which is about 100 years out of date.
+With this call you get a fresh copy.

 ```shell
 buildPerl 5.20.2